anantakjena/msreactor-pulumi-azure/README.md

 - Please remember to edit the `pulumi.access.token` pipeline variable in the build pipeline.
 - Save changes and run the pipeline

-Should you have issues, tweet or DM them to me [@mistryhardik05](https://twitter.com/mistryhardik05)
+Should you have issues, file them under issues section of this repository.